Fossilguy.com: Peace River Fossil Hunting - Shark Teeth and Ice Age Fossils

 Remember to get your FOSSIL PERMIT before fossil hunting in Florida!

-A Fossil Hunter sifting for fossils in the Peace River.
+Fossil hunter sifting for shark teeth and Ice Age fossils in Peace River Florida

 Why Are There Fossils Here?
 About the Geology of Florida: Peace River Formation and Ice Age Fossil Origins